-“A mind is a terrible thing to waste, but a wonderful thing to invest in.”® Why not invest your time or money in better futures for young people in Northern Florida and around the country?
+“A mind is a terrible thing to waste, but a wonderful thing to invest in.”® Why not invest your time or money in better futures for young people in North and Central Florida and around the country?

 UNCF Orlando provides support to local students in many ways, including:

 - Local Community Forums 2021-22 students impacted: Over 300 students

 - Publix Super Markets Charities Scholarship recipients 2021-22: 30 students

 - Local students attending UNCF-member institutions: 235 students

 Did you know?
 There are three UNCF-member institutions in Florida—among the state’s oldest higher education institutions:

 - Edward Waters University in Jacksonville, the oldest historically black college in Florida